The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Once you've identified the stain, you can pick your weapon.
 A quick walk down the aisle at a marine supply store can feel overwhelming, but most cleaners fall into a few key types.

 For general organic gunk, like that stubborn waterline stain, an oxalic acid-based hull cleaner is your best friend.
 These cleaners trigger a chemical reaction called chelation, which breaks the molecular bond between the stain and the gelcoat.
-The process is almost magic—you just spray or wipe it on, wait a few minutes, and rinse.
+The process is almost magic.
+You just spray or wipe it on, wait a few minutes, and rinse.
 The stain practically melts away with little to no scrubbing.
+The Instant Boat Hull Cleaner is a reliable choice for this type of stain.

 For those irritating rust drips, you'll want a cleaner made specifically for rust removal.
 These products typically use a slightly different acid formula designed to dissolve iron oxide (rust) without harming the fiberglass around it.